AlexYershov1/TinyFighter/README.md

 Enemy has a difficulty, which determins how often it's "resting".

 Special Attack:
 An abstract class, derived from GameObject.
 A Special Attack can move and deal damage.

-Player:
-Derived from Character.
-This is a player controlled by the keyboard

-Enemy:
-Derived from Character.
-The enemy is controlled by the computer and tries to attack players.
+A Special Attack has a pointer to it's creator.

+Static Attack and Dynamic Attack:
+Both are derived from Special Attack.Static attack does not move, dynamic attack does and "dies" when hits a character.

 Animation :
-a class which deals with a GameObject's sprite sheet and privides the wished animation.
+a class which deals with a GameObject's sprite sheet and provides the wished animation.

-The classes resourceManager and Collisions are singletons. resourceManager - for uploading fonts, sounds and textures Collisions - to hold function table for dealing with collisions.
+The classes resourceManager and Collisions are singletons. resourceManager is responsible for uploading fonts, sounds and textures Collisions - to hold function table for dealing with collisions.
+Has one public function which is processing collision between two objects.

+GenericMenu:
+This class is an abstract class, which has a function "activate window".
+This funtion runs a window loop, for a generic menu - has a header, background and three virtual functions - draw, handleClick and handleMove.
+The function receives envents and deals whith them using the virtual functions.

+Menu:
+Derived from GenericMenu, implenemts the three virtual functions.
+Has a public function for activating the window, which calls the super class' activate window function.
+This class has a vector of commands, implemented by the commands desighn pattern.
+Each command is a class which has a virtual function "execute".
+Possible windows after Menu are Player Vs Player (online/ offline) , Player Vs Computer.
+The function receives the window and the arena by reference and calls the corresponding "create" functions (player/ arena/ enemy...).

+ChooseCharacter, ChooseArena, ... :
+Classes derived from GenericMenu

 Keyboard controlls:
 Player 1: